What Goes Into a Moving Estimate?

 Ad Disclaimer

-A moving estimate is a quote that a professional moving company provides outlining the anticipated cost of your move.
+A moving estimate is a quote that a professional moving company will offer you that outlines how much your move will likely cost.
 A moving estimate can help you create a realistic budget, avoid surprise expenses, and make informed decisions as you plan your move.
-Read on for details on how to secure moving quotes, discern between different types of estimates, and more.
+Read the guide below to learn how to get a moving estimate, different types of moving estimates, and factors that may influence cost.

 What Is a Moving Estimate?

-A moving estimate is a projection of the cost associated with hiring a full-service moving company.
-Companies base their estimates on factors such as the size and weight of your belongings, the services you require, and the distance you plan to travel as part of your move.
+A moving estimate is a projection of the costs associated with hiring a full-service moving company.
+Companies base their estimates on factors such as the volume and weight of your belongings, the services you require, and the distance you plan to travel as part of your move.

-Getting a moving estimate can require a lot of time and work, but the best moving companies make the process simple.
-Here’s what to do.
+Getting multiple moving estimates can require a lot of time and work, but the best moving companies make the process simple.
+Follow the steps below to compare your results.

 - Research moving companies: Identify the top moving companies in your area.
-Browse each company’s website and check the Federal Motor Carrier Safety Administration (FMCSA) registered mover database, the Better Business Bureau, and other review sites.
+Browse each company’s website and reference the Federal Motor Carrier Safety Administration, registered mover database, the Better Business Bureau, and other review sites.

-- Schedule a consultation: Follow each company’s process for obtaining a comprehensive quote.
+- Schedule a consultation: Get a quote from each company.
 Many reputable moving companies require an in-home consultation, but some allow you to schedule a virtual consultation, record a video walk-through of your home, or submit a written inventory.

-- Clarify the type of estimate: Ensure you understand whether the quotes you get are binding or non-binding.
-A slightly higher but binding estimate may be a better deal than a cheaper non-binding estimate.
+- Clarify the type of estimate: Make sure you understand whether the quotes you get are binding or non-binding.
+A slightly higher but binding estimate may ultimately be a better deal than a cheaper non-binding estimate.

 Types of Moving Estimates

-Not all moving estimates are created equal.
-Some companies offer a fixed quote, while others offer a non-binding approximation.
-Understanding the different types of moving estimates will help you budget and compare quotes effectively.
+Some moving companies offer fixed quotes, while others offer non-binding approximations.
+Understanding the different types of moving estimates will help you budget and compare quotes more successfully.

 Non-binding

 Non-binding estimates are educated guesses, not guaranteed prices.
-A moving company will assess your household goods and the services required to provide a quote as part of a non-binding estimate.
+A moving company will assess your household goods and the services you require to provide a quote as part of a non-binding estimate.

-Your final cost may be higher or lower than a non-binding estimate, depending on the actual weight of your shipment and the services performed.
-This uncertainty makes non-binding estimates an unappealing option for anyone with a tight moving budget.
+Your final cost may be higher or lower than a non-binding estimate, depending on the actual weight of your shipment and the services the company ultimately performs.
+A non-binding estimate may not be ideal for anyone with a tight moving budget, but it may be advantageous if your moving plans are uncertain.

 Binding